 Like any other device, HVAC systems lose efficiency as they age.
 Although they are designed to last long, replacing them after ten years is generally recommended.
 However, assessing indoor air quality is important before you rush into overhauling your HVAC system.

 Replacing an air conditioning system can be expensive and time-consuming, so it’s best to consult an IAQ technician.
 In some cases, the system may only require repairs.
 However, replacing the system may be the best option if indoor air quality is persistently poor.

-Choose Shipton’s Heating and Cooling
+Choose Shipton’s Heating & Cooling LTD

 The frequency of testing indoor air quality may vary depending on your level of discernment.
 Although there is no fixed schedule for such tests, you can use caution in deciding when to perform them.
-Schedule your IAQ Assessment with Shipton’s Heating and Cooling to prevent potential health issues.
+Schedule your IAQ Assessment with Shipton’s Heating & Cooling Ltd to prevent potential health issues.
 We are available to answer any of your questions regarding your indoor air quality.